-Wherein we meet Clan Mother Audrey Brant who recounts the ominous birth of William and Rebecca Hallett
+Wherein we meet Clan Mother Audrey Brandt who recounts the ominous birth of William and Rebecca Hallett

 Where It All Began … Again